Each year around 80 to 100 children die as a direct result of abuse or neglect

 Child Protection and Pastoral Care at Penn Fields School

-As well as having child protection procedures in place, we also teach your child how to protect themselves so our Personal, Social and Health Education (PSHE) lessons cover topics such as:
+As well as having child protection procedures in place, we also teach your child how to protect themselves, so our Sex and Relationship Education along with our Personal, Social and Health Education (PSHE) lessons cover topics such as:

 what constitutes ‘risky’ behaviour